sigboe/pie-galaxy/docs/FAQ.md

 Yes, if you get the lr-scummvm instead, it you get improvements like better gamepad support, and you don't need to add games in the GUI after you install them.

-## why are there symbols displayed like ~D in my game list?
+## There symbols displayed like ~D in my game list

 This is due to RetroPie not being configured to use UTF-8.
 I will submit a pull request to RetroPie to fix this sometime in the future.

 ## There is no progress bar while downloading

 This bug is only on RetroPie, looking into it.

+## There is a `not a tty` file

+Known bug, its harmless.
+I will fix it, its just not a top priority bug.